Driving on Dominica

 Expect to encounter vehicles parked on either side of the road facing any direction.
 Expect any driver (especially bus-transports) to unexpectedly stop their vehicles at any moment at any point directly on and or alongside the road, including just the other side of blind curves and over the tops of hills.
 As well, drivers with vehicles parked alongside the road or at intersections, especially bus-transports, are notorious for pulling out ahead of, cutting off, approaching drivers.

 Both day and night, you will experience oncoming cars and trucks flashing their lights and or honking.
 These signals mean everything from: “…be alert – see me, here I am,” to “…hello, good to see you,” to, ”… I’m really upset with how you are driving.”
-Other times, the flashing and honking just seems to be some involuntary reflex all drivers share.
+Other times, the flashing and honking just seems to be some involuntary reflex of all drivers .

 Speed limits vary and are generally not posted, though occasionally one might be found that states 40 kilometers per hour.
 Basically, the speed limit is however fast or slow one chooses to drive.
 Several drivers on the island, including bus-transport drivers, drive recklessly fast and show no fear of passing on curves or at the crest of hills.
 When overtaking, vehicles will pull to within a few feet behind the car to be passed before going around.
 Fortunately, most honk a warning before and or as they make the attempt.